 The Default Gateway setting is not optional!
 It must be set to a valid address on the chosen subnet.
-Because the Default Gateway is often not used in device level networks, if you do not have a required value for it, AMCI suggests setting the Default Gateway to the IP address of your host controller.
+The Default Gateway is often not used in device level networks.
+If you do not have a required value for the Default Gateway, AMCI suggests setting it to the IP address of your host controller.

-If the address switches are set to any number between 1 and 254, the network subnet section of the address can be changed, but the lower octant of the address must the address switches.
+If the address switches are set to any number between 1 and 254, the network subnet section of the address can be changed, but the lower octet of the address must be the same as the address switches.